SPLAYER-HD/realtimeIOT/README.md

 add test with error flows

-front - remopve hot deploy
+front - remopve hot deploy, add serviveworker, add lazy load if there are going to be many sensors, add context to user global varaibles and avoid pass props

 -db models device - sensor - metrics
 Estimate changes of temperature based on external events like door open (sensor on device) or environment temperature (sensor on the truck or online service)

+api - define generic header